 - Religion (of course the diagram can’t list all the religions in the world, but this is not necessary)

-- Quackery (acupuncture, homeopathy, etc.)
+- Bad Medicine (acupuncture, homeopathy, etc.)

-- Conspiracy theories (moon landing hoax, 9/11 conspiracies, etc.)
+- Conspiracy theories (moon landing conspiracy theories, 9/11 conspiracies, etc.)

 - Paranormal (UFOs, ghosts, etc.)